History of crossbows: Medieval

-References to the crossbow are basically nonexistent in Europe from the 5th century until the 10th century.
+References to the crossbow are basically nonexistent in Europe from the 5th century AD until the 10th century AD.
 It's argued that the term solenarion, found in the Strategikon of Maurice, refers to a crossbow.
 This is disputed by other historians who interpret "the device in question as an arrow guide."
 There is however a depiction of a crossbow as a hunting weapon on four Pictish stones from early medieval Scotland (6th to 9th centuries): St. Vigeans no. 1, Glenferness, Shandwick, and Meigle.

-The crossbow reappeared again in 947 as a French weapon during the siege of Senlis and again in 984 at the siege of Verdun.
-They were used at the battle of Hastings in 1066 and had by the 12th century become a common battlefield weapon.
-The earliest remains of a European crossbow to date were found at Lake Paladru and has been dated to the 11th century.
+The crossbow reappeared again in 947 AD as a French weapon during the siege of Senlis and again in 984 AD at the siege of Verdun.
+They were used at the battle of Hastings in 1066 AD and by the 12th century AD, had become a common battlefield weapon.
+The earliest remains of a European crossbow to date were found at Lake Paladru and has been dated to the 11th century AD.

-Crossbows are not mentioned in Byzantine sources until the 11th century.
+Crossbows are not mentioned in Byzantine sources until the 11th century AD.
 Some believe that the toxoballistra found in Middle Byzantine sources refer to a crossbow, but the evidence is inconclusive.
-According to Anna Komnene (1083–1153), the crossbow was a new weapon associated with barbarians and was not known to the Greeks:
+According to Anna Komnene (1083–1153 AD), the crossbow was a new weapon associated with Western European crusaders (referred to as barbarians) and was not known to the Greeks: